DavidSGK/giantsteps-multikey-generator/README.md

 These parameters can be changed easily.
 See `generator.py` for more details.

+# Prerequisites
+You should only need a local Docker installation.
+Generating all the tracks (~3000) based on the default parameters can take a long time, which might be on the order of 12 hours.

 # Usage
 Download the audio files using the script provided by GiantSteps.
 It will take a while as it is ~850MB.
 ```